-Our last Supervisory Board meeting in the 2020/2021 financial year was held as the first physical meeting of the financial year in Wiesloch on 5 September 2021.
-Key topics addressed at this meeting were the financial situation of the Ekotechnika Group, the performance of the company in the current financial year, management figures for the current financial year and the further planning for the 2021/2022 financial year.
-In addition, we again discussed the latest developments in the Smart Farming project as well as the company's risk management and compliance.
-Furthermore, we bid farewell with great gratitude to our long-standing Supervisory Board member Marius Hoerner, who is not seeking re-election as a member of the Supervisory Board for personal reasons.
+Our last ordinary Supervisory Board meeting in the 2021/2022 financial year took place as a presence meeting on July 29, 2022, following the Annual General Meeting in Wiesloch.
+The main topics were the financial situation of the Ekotechnika Group, the company's development and the management figures for the current fiscal year, as well as the preliminary planning for fiscal year 2022/2023.
+In addition, we again discussed the latest developments in the context of the Smart Farming project and in the areas of risk management and compliance of the company, particularly with regard to compliance with sanctions.